* China data adds to evidence of recovery

-Concerns that the looming avalanche of tax hikes and spending cuts could push the U.S. economy into recession helped the yen stay above a 7-1/2-month low hit last month against the dollar.
+Concerns that the fiscal cliff could push the U.S. economy into recession helped the yen stay above a 7-1/2-month low hit last month against the dollar.

 The yen has been under pressure on expectations that a likely change in Japan's government later this month would lead to aggressive monetary easing.

-Data from U.S. regulator showed on Friday speculators bets against the yen rose to the highest level since mid-2007 last week at 79,466 contracts.
+Data from U.S. regulator showed on Friday speculators bets against the yen rose to the highest level since May 2007 last week.